C7P

-In 1933 the first two prototypes were constructed in the Ursus factory of the PZInż.
+In 1933 the first two prototypes were constructed in the Ursus factory of the PZInż, the C6P and the C6T.
 The C6P had the engine placed in the front and used front wheel drive, while the C6T had the engine placed behind the crew compartment and used rear wheel drive.
-After a series of tests the C6P was chosen as a better option.
-In fact the new tractor, later redesignated as C7P, was much superior to its contemporary counterparts, particularly the British Dragon Medium Mk IV and the Soviet T-26T, both in terms of power and additional equipment.
-The final project included a closed crew compartment and a motor-driven winch.
+After a series of tests the C6T's engine was moved from the rear of the fuselage to the front.
+These modifications resulted in the C6T/II.
+The C6P's engine was moved to the rear and the cab was modified, whereupon it was given the designation C7P/I. Further modifications to the C7P/I resulted in the C7P/II and C7P/III prototypes, and the C6T/II was upgraded to C7P/II standards.

 In 1934 production started.
 Out of approximately 350 ordered, only 151 were built by the outbreak of World War II.
 Approximately 108 were deployed to the artillery units, where the C7P was used as an artillery tractor in the regiments of heaviest artillery, mainly for towing of heavy 220 mm wz.32 Škoda mortars.
 An additional 18 tractors were attached to various tank units, mostly the Polish 10th Motorized Cavalry Brigade for towing of immobilized tanks and for transport of tanks to the battlefield on specially designed towing platforms.
 Finally, two tractors were delivered to the engineering units for road maintenance and destruction of railways in case of a war.
 Until 1942 an additional 52 were to be delivered to various communal services, where they were to be used as snowplows to keep the roads in good condition in case of a war.
 During the Invasion of Poland of 1939 all C7P were used in active service.
 Most were captured by the Germans and were used as towing machines and snowplows at least until 1941.